-It is an emerging field in orthopaedic surgery whose goal is to prevent or delay the onset of osteo-arthritis in a joint, particularly in young patients.
+It is an emerging field in orthopaedic surgery whose goal is to prevent or delay the onset of osteo-arthritis in the knee joint in young patients.
 Young patients are very active and have a high demand.

-The procedures include osteotomies, arthroscopy, ligament reconstruction and also conservative treatment.
-If you already have cartilage damage that cannot be reversed completely, I can try to lessen symptoms and delay the degenerative process.
+The procedures include anterior cruciate ligament reconstruction, osteotomies, meniscal repair, cartilage repair, subchondroplasty etc. If you already have cartilage damage that cannot be reversed completely, I can try to lessen symptoms and delay the degenerative process.

-Ligament reconstruction- Soft tissue has a role in joint preservation.
-Not all ligaments need to be addressed.
-In the knee, ACL repair or reconstruction is a form of joint preservation because it protects the meniscus.
-I have added stem cell augmentation of ACL repair to improve the results.
-I am also keen on ACL repair in fresh cases to preserve the original anatomy of the native ACL.
-ACL reconstruction is done only for chronic ACL deficiency with a wide separation between the ends.
-I use PRP and stem cell injections to augment ACL reconstruction.
+Ligament reconstruction- In the knee, ACL repair or reconstruction is the main procedure.
+It is a form of joint preservation because it protects the meniscus.
+I am also keen on ACL repair in fresh cases.
+ACL reconstruction is done for chronic ACL deficiency with a wide separation between the ends.
+Partial ACL tears can be treated with healing stimulation and stem cells.

 Meniscal repair & replacement– Meniscal tears can occur in isolation or along with other injuries.
-Menisci are the shock absorbers of the knee.
+Menisci serve several important functions in the knee.
 Preserving the menisci is crucial to delay osteo-arthritis.
 Fresh meniscal tears in the vascular zone can be repaired surgically and will heal.
 In those cases where the meniscus has already been removed, a meniscal replacement is now available.

-Osteotomies- In my practice this is mainly applicable to the knee.
-Young patients with uni-compartmental arthritis and mal alignment can be treated with osteotomies to unload the affected part and transfer load to the unaffected part.
+Osteotomies- Patients with uni-compartmental arthritis and mal-alignment can be treated with osteotomies to unload the affected part and transfer load to the unaffected part.
 This works through biological methods.
 It can postpone or delay a knee replacement by several years.
 High tibial osteotomy ( HTO) and lower femoral osteotomy (LFO) are the commonly performed procedures.

 Preservation of Joint cartilage- In the past two decades, cartilage repair procedures have made vast progress.
 Autologous chondrocyte implantation (ACI) is one of the procedures.
 I was the first to use a fourth generation autolgous chondrocyte implantation (ACI) in Chennai.
 See a patient testimonial here.
 Currently I use MSC’s to repair cartilage defects in young patients.
 See a patient testimonial here.